algoo/jfmengine/EXAMPLES.md

 # Exemple for automatic widget inclusion
 Let's assume we have 3 macros widgets : `navbar()` in `widgets/menu.html`, `header()` and `footer()` in `widgets/page.html`.

-First you can verify that all widgets are found with the `listwidget` command :
+First you can verify that all widgets are found with the `list-widget` command :
 ```shell
 $ ./manage.py list-widgets
 0 django widget found